richbodo/cf-digital-loggers-lpc/README.md

 Description
 ======================

-This module was written when i received request for non commercial work Here is my ad: https://groups.google.com/forum/#!topic/commandfusion/IC1oX51V_kw
+This module was written when i received request for non commercial work.
+Here is my ad: https://groups.google.com/forum/#!topic/commandfusion/IC1oX51V_kw

 The device is this: